Erlebsyk/Tractor/README.md

 - [*GCC*](http://gcc.gnu.org/)
 - [*Intel C++ Compose*](https://software.intel.com/en-us/intel-compilers)

+Additionally, you will need the following tools to build the project:
-To generate the build files you need to have CMake installed.
-CMake can be downloaded from [here](https://cmake.org/download/).
+- [*CMake*](https://cmake.org/download/) - To generate the build files you need to have CMake installed.
-Additionally, to generate the documentation you need to have Doxygen installed (optional).
-Doxygen can be downloaded from [here](https://www.doxygen.nl/download.html).
+- [*Doxygen*](https://www.doxygen.nl/download.html) - To generate the documentation you need to have Doxygen installed.
+- [*Graphviz*](https://graphviz.org/download/) - To generate the visualization for the documentation you need to have Graphviz installed.

+Additional library dependencies are automatically included via. git submodules, and included in the project through CMake.

 <div id="installation"></div>